-Our partner hotels always provide parking possibilities (subject to a fee) for the entire duration of your bike trip.
-There are always plenty of parking spots available, no pre-reservation is necessary.
+Our partner hotels provide parking possibilities for the entire duration of your bike trip.
+The costs are between 8,00 Euro and 18,00 Euro per day, payable locally.
+A reservation is not possible.
 Detailed information on parking at your hotel, you will receive together with the detailed travel documents two weeks prior to departure.

 Condition of cycle paths